markusthilo/somedo/README.md

 choice to detect the targeted account(s) or criterias to download.

 The modules should by default take several accounts as targets.
-Seperate them with am comma or semicolon in the target(s) field.
+Seperate them with comma or semicolon in the target(s) field.

 You can add jobs hitting the large Buttons for Facebook, Instagram or Twitter.
 To edit click the job in the list.
 The job list can be resetted usind "Purge jobs".
 Make